edoardottt/twitterbot2/README.md

                         Produce a html file containing the stats for the inputted used (ALL for anyone).
 ```

-See here [some examples](https://github.com/edoardottt/twitterbot2/wiki/Examples) to get started.
+See [some examples](https://github.com/edoardottt/twitterbot2/wiki/Examples) to get started.

 Useful notes/links 🔗
 --------